 When we set off on our Around The World Trip, we left our bottle opener behind.
 Big mistake.
 We made it as far as our second destination before we had to (re)learn the art of popping the top off a beer bottle using a lighter.
 We won’t make that mistake again, as it is permanently on our list of things to pack on a trip.

 Most countries don’t have strict laws regarding public consumption of alcoholic beverages.
 As such, picking up a few cold craft beers from the local brewery and enjoying them in a park or by the ocean at sunset is one of the fun ways to experience a place.
 However, many bottles don’t have twist off caps – and a bottle opener is necessary to uncap the bottle.

-We carry a small bottle opener that doubles as a keychain (which is useful when our accommodations don’t provide one!).
-Wine drinkers should bring along a travel wine opener (but make sure it is TSA compliant!) – and travel wine glasses, too!
+We always carry a small bottle opener that doubles as a keychain in our Favorite Day Bag, so we never leave “home” without it!
+Wine drinkers should bring along a travel wine opener (but make sure it is TSA compliant!) – and travel wine glasses, too.

 Pro Tip: We like this bottle opener and S-clip combo, but a multi-function travel tool is another excellent item to pack for a trip.
 You can find it and other unique travel items on our list of Unique Travel Gifts.